 See separate Resource page: Copy/Fax/Print/Scan

-For visitors with a formal appointment at MIT, an MIT photo ID card may be obtained by going to the MIT Card Office in building W20, room 021.
-Please call 3-3475 to see if your appointment has been added to the MIT roster and for any further information prior to walking over.
+For visitors with a formal appointment at MIT, an MIT photo ID card may be obtained by going to the MIT Card Office/Atlas Service Center in Building E17, room 106.
+Please call (617) 253-3475 to see if your appointment has been added to the MIT roster and for any further information prior to walking over.

-Petra Aliberti can provide access cards for visitors.
-You must return all cards to Petra when you leave.
+Christina Fucarino can provide temporary access cards for visitors.
+You must return all cards to Christina when you leave.

 Normal access to the MIT Library system is obtained using an MIT identification card.
-For short-term visitors or longer term members who do not yet have an ID card, your scientific host can sign a letter for library access by which they agree to be responsible for borrowed material.
-(See Scott for details.)
-The science branch of the MIT library system is in Hayden Library.
+For short-term visitors or longer term members who do not yet have an ID card, your LIDS host can sign a letter for library access by which they agree to be responsible for borrowed material.

-On the main "street" floor of the Stata Center, at the other end from the D-tower elevators, is the Forbes Cafe.
-This is a full service eatery, plus coffee house.
+On the first floor of the Stata Center, at the other end from the D-tower elevators, is the Forbes Cafe.
+This is a full service eatery, plus coffee stand.

-The Faculty R&D Pub is located on the 4th floor of the Stata Center, but only if accompanied by a MIT faculty member.
+The Faculty R&D Pub is located on the 4th floor of the Stata Center and is accessible only if accompanied by an MIT faculty member.

 There are many places to eat in the area, including Legal Seafood on Main St. and the food court across from the Kendall Square subway station.